Dennis Everberg: Playing career

 Everberg recovered for the Avalanche's 2015 training camp; however, he was limited in play after an early injury in the preseason.
 He was the last cut sent to begin the 2015–16 season with new AHL affiliate, the San Antonio Rampage.
 On the Rampage's top scoring line, Everberg found early success, contributing with 5 points in 3 games before he was recalled to the Avalanche on 22 October 2015.
 Everberg made his season debut against the Columbus Blue Jackets on 24 October and appeared in 15 scoreless games in a fourth-line role.
 Having passed the games limit that exempted waiver eligibility, Everberg cleared before returning to the San Antonio Rampage on 27 November 2015.

 As an impending restricted free agent at season's end, Everberg opted not to sign with Colorado and return to Sweden in signing a two-year contract with Växjö Lakers of the SHL on 6 May 2016 In the opening game of the 2016–17 season, Everberg made an immediate impact in his return to the SHL, scoring the opening goal and adding another in a 5–2 victory over former club, Rögle BK, on 22 September 2016.
 Everberg continued his scoring pace throughout the season, finishing second on the club with 37 points in 52 games.

 In the off-season, Everberg opted to use his KHL release clause in order to forgo the final year of his contract with Växjö.
 On 18 May 2017, Everberg agreed to a lucrative one-year deal with Russian club, Avangard Omsk of the KHL.
 In the 2017–18 season, Everberg initially struggled to find his footing within Omsk, registering just 9 points in 34 games.
 On 11 December 2017, he was traded by Avangard to Neftekhimik Nizhnekamsk in exchange for fellow import, Chad Rau.
 Everberg instantly provided a spark with Nizhnekamsk, playing out the regular season to record five goals in just 16 games.

 With the ambition to re-establish his NHL career, Everberg left the KHL as a free agent and agreed to a one-year, two-way contract with the Winnipeg Jets on 1 July 2018.
 On 13 November, the Jets placed Everberg on waivers with the intent to terminate his contract.
 On 14 November, he signed with EV Zug of the Swiss National League (NL) for the remained of the 2018–19 season.
 Everberg quickly adapted with Zug, regaining his scoring touch in contributing with 12 goals and 28 points in just 31 games.
 He continued his output in the playoffs, notching 8 points in 10 games.

 As a free agent in the off-season, Everberg opted to return to his roots, signing a five-year contract with original Swedish club, Rögle BK of the SHL, on 23 April 2019.
+On 20 December 2021, he was signed to a three-year contract extension by Rögle BK.